Introduction

 Managing Project Artifacts

-To manage project artifacts efficiently, repana
+To manage project artifacts efficiently, repana provides

 utilities to clear previous results and reset the analysis